bleutzinn/grav-plugin-add-page-by-form/README.md

 4. and finally may be changed again by the end user when the form contains an `overwrite_mode` field.

 ### Page Headers / Frontmatter
 This plugin makes extensive use of [Custom Page Headers](https://learn.getgrav.org/content/headers#custom-page-headers).
-The Grav documentation mixes the terms "frontmatter", "page headers" and simply "headers".
+Unfortunately the Grav documentation mixes the terms "frontmatter", "page headers" and simply "headers".
 This may be confusing at first.
 They [all](https://learn.getgrav.org/content/headers) refer to the optional top part of a Grav page which contains data in [YAML syntax](https://learn.getgrav.org/advanced/yaml).

 ## Form page Frontmatter